hannonhill/Example-Sites/Starter-Site/README.md

 * Example Index Blocks for a variety of cases.
 * XML Template.

-Current Site was exported using Cascade Server version 7.4.1
+Current Site was exported using Cascade CMS version 8.0.2